George-Haughton/Maths-mapping-document/README.md

 explain it

 ## Integral Calculus
+This involves summing up infinitesimally small portions of a mathmatical expression to more commonly find the next higher dimension or the area.
+If a given shape is too complicated we use Integral calculus to calculate the shapes area and next higher dimension.

 turn shape into rectangles and calculate the base x height because the normal shape is too complivated give picture of formula and examples explain the exmaples in your own words